mahoney1/docs/commercialpaper-query-tutorial.md

 The aim of this tutorial, is to add query transaction functions to the smart contract, redeploy the contract, and show interaction from client applications.
 One example of this, is to trace the history of transactions executed during the lifecycle of the commercial paper.

-We'll be using the IBM Blockchain Platform IDE - and the new Fabric programming model and SDK features - to complete these tasks.
+We'll be using the IBM Blockchain Platform VSCode Exension - and the new Fabric programming model and SDK features - to complete these tasks.

 ## Background